kaninibibliotek/msb-chamberlain/README.md

 # msb-chamberlain

-Application server for Lilla slottet.
-It serves the `msb-miniscreen`
+:tophat: Application server for Lilla slottet.

+Chamberlain serves the `msb-miniscreen` and `msb-krumelur-player` applications and provides a REST API for accessing local files on the NAS.

 ## Setup